 The Corporation must spend amounts in the Insurance Fund necessary to insure the timely payment of interest and principal on insured obligations.
 The Corporation, in its sole discretion, is authorized to expend amounts to provide financial assistance to System banks and direct lender associations.
 The Corporation may also act as receiver or conservator of a System bank or association.
-The 2018 Farm Bill also provided authority for FCSIC to create, and the Farm Credit Administration to charter, a System bridge bank, to assist with resolving a failed bank.
+In addition, FCSIC has the authority to create, and the Farm Credit Administration to charter, a System bridge bank, to assist with resolving a failed bank.

-As of December 31, 2020, the System banks reported amounts totaling \$323 billion of insured obligations compared to \$294 billion as of December 31, 2019.
+As of December 31, 2021, the System banks reported amounts totaling \$353 billion of insured obligations compared to \$323 billion as of December 31, 2020.